berkealgul/lamecs/README.md

 }
 ```

+It is far from perfect but it was nice learning for me to understand data oriented design and C++ templates

 A shout-out to Michele Caini's [EnTT](https://github.com/skypjack/entt) and [ECS back and forth series](https://skypjack.github.io/2019-02-14-ecs-baf-part-1/), and Chris Christakis's [seecs](https://github.com/chrischristakis/seecs) which were awesome learning materials